OpenMW/openmw/docs/source/reference/modding/custom-shader-effects.rst

 #####################

 OpenMW leverages the `NiStringExtraData` node to inject special shader flags and effects.
-This nodes must have the prefix `omw:data` and have a valid JSON object that follows.
+This node must have the prefix `omw:data` and have a valid JSON object that follows.

 .. note::

-    This is a new feature to inject OpenMW specific effects.
+    This is a new feature to inject OpenMW-specific shader effects.
 Only a single effect is currently supported.
-By default, the shader effects will propogate to all a nodes children.
+By default, the shader effects will propogate to all a node's children.
 Other propogation modes and effects will come with future releases.

-See below to see the currently supported effects.
+Look below to see the currently supported effects.

 Soft Effect
 -----------